ProjectIxian/projectixian.github.io/_guides/dlt_node_setup_fedora.md

 If you have placed the Ixian source code folders elsewhere, change them in the below description.
 Furthermore, if you copied the executable files from the bin/Release folder someplace else, you will need to repeat the copy step to overwrite old executable files with new ones.

+0. Save the ixian wallet file: `cp ~/Ixian/Ixian-DLT/IxianDLT/bin/Release/ixian.wal ~/ixian.wal.backup`.
 1. Shutdown the Ixian DLT Node.
-2. Switch to the Ixian-Core directory: `cd ~/Ixian/Ixian-Core`
+2. Switch to the Ixian-Core directory: `cd ~/Ixian/Ixian-Core`.
 3. Update the sources to the latest version: `git pull`.
-4. Switch to the Ixian-DLT directory: `cd ~/Ixian/Ixian-DLT`
+4. Switch to the Ixian-DLT directory: `cd ~/Ixian/Ixian-DLT`.
 5. Update the sources to the latest version: `git pull`.
+6. Update nuget packages: `nuget restore DLTNode.sln`.
-6. Compile the new sources: `msbuild DLTNode.sln /p:Configuration=Release`
+7. Compile the new sources: `msbuild DLTNode.sln /p:Configuration=Release`.
-7. Start the Ixian DLT Node again.
+8. Start the Ixian DLT Node again.
 The node will use the existing wallet file and downloaded data, so it will not need to generate a new wallet or synchronize again.

 ## Configuration file